tailscale/terms-and-conditions/privacy-policy/index.md

 ## 1. SCOPE OF THIS PRIVACY POLICY {id="scope-of-this-privacy-policy"}

-Please note that this Privacy Policy applies where Tailscale is a "data controller" of your information.
-This includes when we collect information from and about visitors to our websites ("Site Visitors"), prospective users and customers ("Prospects"), as well as users of the Tailscale Solution ("Users"), collectively referred to herein as "you."
+Please note that this Privacy Policy applies where Tailscale is a “data controller” (under GDPR) or “business” (under California law) of your information.
+This includes when we collect information from and about visitors to our websites (“Site Visitors”), prospective users and customers (“Prospects”), community members who engage with Tailscale on GitHub, Reddit and other similar social media or developer sites or forums (“Community Members”), as well as users of the Tailscale Solution (“Users”), collectively referred to herein as “you.”

-In providing our Services, we may process certain information about Users on behalf of organizations that have contracted to use the Tailscale Solution under a Master Services Agreement or Terms of Service ("Customers").
-In such circumstances, our Customers are the data controllers and we are the "data processor" or "service provider," depending on applicable law.
+In providing our Services, we may process certain information about Users on behalf of organizations that have contracted to use the Tailscale Solution under a Main Service Agreement or Terms of Service ("Customers").
+In such circumstances, our Customers are the data controllers and we are the "data processor" or "service provider" (depending on applicable law) as set forth in our [Data Processing Addendum](http://tailscale.com/dpa) with Customers.
 This means that our Customers are responsible for processing information in accordance with their own privacy policies and practices, and otherwise complying with applicable data protection laws.
 When we act as a data processor, we will only